RaviPrakash1264/OS-Project/README.md

 set of library functions (an interface) that the application can use to create and start new threads, terminate threads, or manipulate threads in different ways.
-We will implement a cooperative User Level Thread (ULT) library for Linux that can replace the default PThreads library
+We will implement a cooperative User Level Thread (ULT) library for Linux that can replace the default PThreads library.